dezeroku/serverless-scheduler/README.md

 ![Home Page](docs/static/front/added.png?raw=true "Home Page")
 ![Modify Modal](docs/static/front/modify.png?raw=true "Modify Modal")

+# Project layout

+There are few "groups" in place.
+0. `common` - common definitions to be shared between the python services

+1. `items` - REST endpoints for managing scheduled jobs for a user. `terraform/deployments/items-core`
+2. `front` - React based UI for the above API. `terraform/deployments/items-front-upload`

 # How to deploy it?

 Situation is a bit messed up at the moment, but in general: